willylee/simplescheduler/README.txt

 === Description ===

-The Scheduler module helps you to schedule appointments with your students.
+The Simple Scheduler module helps you to schedule appointments with your students.
 Teachers specify time slots for meetings, students then choose one of them on Moodle.
 Teacher can record comments on the meeting within the module.

 === Installation instructions ===

-Place the code of the module into the mod/scheduler directory of your Moodle directory root.
-That is, the present file should be located at: mod/scheduler/README.txt
+Place the code of the module into the mod/simplescheduler directory of your Moodle directory root.
+That is, the present file should be located at: mod/simplescheduler/README.txt

 For further installation instructions please see:
     http://docs.moodle.org/en/Installing_contributed_modules_or_plugins